Usually, the camera is operated in the “Start on Dewesoft trigger” mode, using a Dewesoft Counter input for the highest precision.

 In Photron FASTCAM Viewer, go to Configuration and select all camera models from the Device List.
 Now it will search for all of them.

 Sometimes when connecting with PFV, the camera is not found in the first place.
 Please try again several times.

-Disable Windows firewall, disable anti-virus, check IP, reset camera to factory defaults.
+Disable Windows firewall, disable anti-virus, check IP, reset the camera to factory defaults.